Grand Central Terminal#8 in Best Things To Do in New York City

-Before you enter, be sure to snap a few shots of the ornate Beaux-Arts neoclassical architecture outside.
-Inside the celebrated main concourse, you're treated to glimmering marble floors, gold and nickel-plated chandeliers, and a sky-themed ceiling.
-Food options range from the upscale (Michael Jordan's Steak House or Campbell Apartment) to the legendary (the Oyster Bar or the gourmet kiosks at the Grand Central Market) to the fast and easy (Starbucks).
-As mentioned, there's also plenty of shopping options, though most travelers suggest you leave most of Grand Central's pricey merchandise in the store.
+At this beautiful train station, you can eat some lunch or shop till you drop, but recent travelers most enjoyed just taking in the scenery.
+Before you enter, be sure to snap a few shots of the ornate beaux-arts neoclassical architecture outside.
+Inside the celebrated main concourse, you're treated to glimmering marble floors, gold and nickel-plated chandeliers and a sky-themed ceiling.
+Food options range from the upscale (Michael Jordan's The Steak House N.Y.C. or The Campbell Apartment) to the legendary (the Oyster Bar or the gourmet kiosks at the Grand Central Market) to the fast and easy (Starbucks).
+As mentioned, there are also plenty of shopping options, though most travelers suggest you leave most of Grand Central's pricey merchandise in the store.
 If you want a train-themed souvenir, visit The New York Transit Museum Store in the shuttle passage.

 Travelers call the train station "iconic" and say it's a beautiful space to walk through or to grab a meal and people-watch.